Alligator/jtermbox/README.md

   wait for an event and return it.

-  there are three types of event. key events, which contain either a character or a key name:
+  there are three types of event.

+  key events, which contain either a character or a key name:
   @{:type "key" :ch "a" :key "arrow-down"}

   resize events, which contain a width and height:
   @{:type "resize" :w 640 :h 480}

   and mouse events, which contain x and y co-ordinates:
   @{:type "mouse" :x 20 :y 60}

+(termbox/peek-event timeout)
+  wait for an event up to timeout milliseconds. returns the event, or nil if no event happened before the timeout.

+  see poll-event for info on the returned value.

 (termbox/selet-output-mode)
   set the output mode.